The Baker's Table

 Jump to:

-Irish Apple Cake is steeped in history, originating as a simple farmhouse recipe where the star ingredient - apples - shines.
+Irish Apple Cakes with custard are steeped in history, originating as a simple farmhouse recipe where the star ingredient - apples - shines.
 What makes this cake unforgettable is its balance.
-It’s not too sweet, letting the apples and warm spices take center stage.
+It's not too sweet, letting the apples and warm spices take center stage.
 And when paired with crème anglaise, a rich and creamy vanilla custard, it transforms into an indulgent dessert that feels both rustic and refined.

 What Makes It So Special?